David Klonoff, MD

 415-353-2350

 He received an FDA Director’s Special Citation Award in 2010 for outstanding contributions related to diabetes technology.
+He received the IEEE Standards Association Conformity Assessment Award in 2022.
+He was named by Avant-garde Health to their 2025 All-Stars list of the top 1% of US endocrinology researchers.
 In 2012 Dr. Klonoff was elected as a Fellow of the American Institute of Medical and Biological Engineering (AIMBE) and cited as among the top 2% of the world’s bioengineers for his engineering work in diabetes technology.
 He received the 2012 Gold Medal Oration and Distinguished Scientist Award from the Dr. Mohan’s Diabetes Specialities Centre and Madras Diabetes Research Foundation of Chennai, India.
-In 2022 he was the first physician to ever receive the Institute of Electrical and Electronics Engineering (IEEE) Conformity Assessment Award.
 Dr. Klonoff was invited to speak to the US Congressional Diabetes Caucus in 2017, participate in the White House Health and Cybersecurity Roundtable in 2015, and speak at the European Parliament in 2010.
-He is the Founding Editor-in-Chief of Journal of Diabetes Science and Technology.
-He has authored 350 publications in PubMed journals including four of the first ten articles on diabetes device cybersecurity.
-His h-index is 63.
-Dr. Klonoff has been a Principal Investigator on over 120 clinical trials of diabetes drugs and devices.
-He was the lead investigator for the largest multinational insulin study for Novo and for the first randomized controlled multicenter trial of an outpatient artificial pancreas product by Medtronic, whose results were published in the New England Journal of Medicine.
-He chaired the scientific advisory board for the first FDA-cleared insulin patch pump and participated in developing the first FDA-cleared dedicated diabetes telemedicine system.
-Dr. Klonoff coined the term “diabetes technology” and founded the Diabetes Technology Meeting and the Hospital Diabetes Meeting.
-He is senior editor of the world's first three books about diabetes digital health and senior author of the first publication in PubMed about diabetes and ChatGPT.
-He published the first article that in COVID-19, correcting the hyperglycemia of diabetes increases recovery.
-He is a co-author of the 2023 ADA/EASD/JBDS/AACE/DTS article on "Hyperglycemic Crises in Adult Patients with Diabetes".
-Dr. Klonoff has chaired or served on 62 grant review panels including for NIH, CDC, NASA, NSF, US Army, NOAA, ADA, and JDRF; plus agencies in 12 foreign countries.
-He is Chair of the Scientific Advisory Board of the TexasA&M/UCLA/FIU/Rice PATHS-UP Engineering Research Center and a member of the Scientific Advisory Board of the Singapore General Hospital Diabetes Clinic of the Future.
-He chaired the first and second CLSI POCT05 Performance Metrics for Continuous Interstitial Glucose Monitoring Panel, the Continuous Glucose Monitors and Automated Insulin Dosing Systems in the Hospital Consensus Guideline Panel, and the Continuous Ketone Monitoring Consensus Panel.
-He was co-Chair of the Integration of Continuous Glucose Monitor Data into the EHR (iCoDE) standard for automatic uploading of wearable device data into the EHR and is now co-Chair of iCoDE2 for integrating insulin dosing data from connected devices into the EHR.
-He chaired the SC-award winning IEEE 2621 Standards for Wireless Diabetes Device Security Assurance Committee (whose standard was recognized by FDA in 2022 on its scientific and technical merit) and the IEEE 2621 Conformity Assessment Committee, as well as DTSec and DTMoSt, which were the world’s 1st and 2nd consensus medical device cybersecurity standards.
-For this work Dr. Klonoff was featured in an article in Wired Magazine.
+He is the Founding Editor-in-Chief of Journal of Diabetes Science and Technology (the world's first purely electronic diabetes journal) and he also founded Diabetes Technology & Therapeutics.
+He has authored over 400 publications in PubMed journals including four of the first ten articles on diabetes device cybersecurity.
+His h-index is 71 and i10-index is 245.
+Dr. Klonoff has been a PI on over 130 clinical trials of diabetes drugs and devices.
+He was the lead investigator for the first multicenter RCT of an outpatient artificial pancreas product and chair of the SAB for the first FDA-cleared insulin patch pump.
+Dr. Klonoff coined the term “diabetes technology” and founded the Diabetes Technology Meeting, which is co-presented by Diabetes Technology Society and the American Diabetes Association.
+He is senior editor of the world’s first three books about diabetes digital health.
+He published the first article showing in COVID-19, correction of hyperglycemia of diabetes increases recovery.
+Dr. Klonoff has chaired or served on 67 grant review panels: NIH, CDC, NASA, NSF, US Army, NOAA, ADA, JDRF plus agencies in 12 foreign countries.
+He is Chair of the Scientific Advisory Board of the TexasA&M/UCLA/FIU/Rice PATHS-UP Engineering Research Center.
+Dr. Klonoff is the Medical Director of the Diabetes Research Hub repository for diabetes research data.
+He is co-chair of iCoDE and iCOde2, the first standards for automatic uploading of CGM data and insulin dosing data from wireless devices into the electronic health record.
+Dr. Klonoff created the Glycemia Risk Index to describe the quality of glycemia of continuous glucose monitor tracings and the DTS Error Grid /Trend Matrix to define the clinical accuracy of continuous glucose monitors and blood glucose monitors.
+He chaired the first and second CLSI POCT05 Performance Metrics for Continuous Interstitial Glucose Monitoring Panel, and the Continuous Glucose Monitors and Automated Insulin Dosing Systems in the Hospital Consensus Guideline Panel.
 Dr. Klonoff is a graduate of UC Berkeley, where he was elected to Phi Beta Kappa in his junior year, and UCSF Medical School, where he was elected to Alpha Omega Alpha in his junior year.
 His postgraduate training included two years at UCLA Hospital and three years at UCSF Hospitals.
+He chaired the SC award-winning IEEE 2621 Standards for Wireless Diabetes Device Security Assurance Committee and he chaired DTSec and DTMoSt, the world’s 1st and 2nd consensus medical device cybersecurity standards.
+For this work Dr. Klonoff was featured in an article in Wired Magazine.

-PRESENT ACADEMIC AND PROFESSIONAL POSITION 2006-Present Editor-in-Chief, Journal of Diabetes Science and Technology 2000-Present Medical Director, Dorothy L. and James E. Frank Diabetes Research Institute, Mills-Peninsula Medical Center, San Mateo, California 1995-Present Clinical Professor, Department of Medicine, U.C.
+PRESENT ACADEMIC AND PROFESSIONAL POSITION 2006-Present Editor-in-Chief, Journal of Diabetes Science and Technology 2000-Present Medical Director, Dorothy L. and James E. Frank Diabetes Research Institute, Mills-Peninsula Medical Center (Sutter Health), San Mateo, California 1995-Present Clinical Professor, Department of Medicine, U.C.
 San Francisco EDUCATION 1972-1976 University of California at San Francisco: M.D.
 1968-1972 University of California at Berkeley: B.S. in Genetics (with Highest Honors)

 Awards